Shubhamladdha/Shubhamladdha.github.io/readme.txt

 ==================================================================================================

-CEEVEE is a clean, modern, fully responsive site template for your resume and portfolio.
-With this template, you can easily introduce yourself and showcase your works to future clients and employers.
-Also, it is flexible and easy to customize so you can even use this template as a creative, business or portfolio site for your company.
+KREATIVE is a fully responsive html5/CSS3 template.
+It has a simple clean design suitable for companies and portfolio sites.

 ==================================================================================================

 LICENSE:

-CEEVEE is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
+KREATIVE is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
 This means that you are free:

    to Share - to copy, distribute, display, and perform the work